excellarateinc/voyage-api-dotnet/readme_docs/DEVELOPMENT-RECIPES.md

 |RouteAttribute|Method|The attribute is used to define the route of the API endpoint|
 |Http{Verb}Attribute|Method|The attribute is used to define the HTTP method used to invoke the method|

-### Consuming Services
-A pattern has been defined to standardize the response of services.
-Services which operate (Get, Add, Update, Delete) on an entity will return an EntityResult.
-The result will contain a model (if applicable) as well as properties indicating if the operating was successful.
-These properties can be used to determine which HttpStatusCode should be used as the result value.

-To cutdown on repeated logic, a base class has been created to handle the selection of the HttpStatusCode for common scenarios.
-The implementor is free to bypass these base methods as needed.

 ### Implementation
 The following steps provide guidance around adding a new controller.